erlang/otp/erts/emulator/internal_doc/beam_makeops.md

 port or pid.)

 * `S` - Tagged source register (X or Y).
 The tag will be tested at runtime to retrieve the value from an X register or a Y register.
-Slighly cheaper than `s`.
+Slightly cheaper than `s`.

 * `d` - Tagged destination register (X or Y).
 The tag will be tested at runtime to set up a pointer to the destination register.
-If the instruction performs a garbarge collection, it must use the `$REFRESH_GEN_DEST()` macro to refresh the pointer before storing to it (there are more details about that in a later section).
+If the instruction performs a garbage collection, it must use the `$REFRESH_GEN_DEST()` macro to refresh the pointer before storing to it (there are more details about that in a later section).

 * `j` - A failure label (combination of `f` and `p`).
-If the branch target 0, an exception will be raised if instruction fails, otherwise control will be transfered to the target address.
+If the branch target 0, an exception will be raised if instruction fails, otherwise control will be transferred to the target address.

 The types that follows are all applied to an operand that has the `u` type.